EdenWise/hjcrc/HJCSIC_part1_scrap.md

 Political Right Faults:
 1) Deferring authority.
-2) Accepting protection from obscure knowledge.
-One way this happens is using the Hebrew Code to discriminate against the Eden group, the people of less knowledgeable... the Jews reward this.
+2) Accepting protection from obscure knowledge ("Don't look a gift horse in the mouth.").
+Another is using the Hebrew Code that discriminates against the non-represented third party (Eden)---the Jews reward this.
 3) Keeping heaven secret (silent).
 The leaders keep heaven from becoming too obvious.
 4) Spiritualism
 5) "Revenge is a good life"